 An assertion in a post method might contain the user's password or other sensitive data, which can make it less secure than an artifact when the assertion is sent to the browser.
-It is possible for a virus on the browser machine to access the memory where the browser decrypts the assertion.

-An artifact is a randomly generated ID, it contains no sensitive data, and only the intended receiver can use it to retrieve assertion data.
+An artifact is a randomly generated ID, it contains no sensitive data.
+Only the intended receiver can use it to retrieve assertion data.

 If both providers support artifacts, you should select this method because it is more secure.
-For more details, see the Response protocol binding option in "Configuring a SAML 2.0 Authentication Request" and "Configuring the SAML 2.0 Authentication Response" in the NetIQ Access Manager Appliance 4.2 Administration Guide.
+For more details, see the Response protocol binding option in "Configuring a SAML 2.0 Authentication Request" and "Configuring A SAML 2.0 Authentication Response" in the NetlQ Access Manager Appliance 4.5 Administration Guide.